DelMar Pharmaceuticals – Consenus Indicates Potential 466.0% Upside

-DelMar Pharmaceuticals found using ticker (DMPI) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 4 and 2 with the average target price sitting at 3.
-With the stocks previous close at 0.53 this would indicate that there is a potential upside of 466.0%.
+DelMar Pharmaceuticals found using ticker (DMPI) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 4 and 2 calculating the average target price we see 3.
+Given that the stocks previous close was at 0.53 this would indicate that there is a potential upside of 466.0%.
 The day 50 moving average is 0.46 and the 200 day moving average is 0.57.
-The company has a market cap of $6m.
+The market cap for the company is $6m.
 Find out more information at: http://www.delmarpharma.com

 DelMar Pharmaceuticals, a clinical stage drug development company, focuses on developing and commercializing anti-cancer therapies to treat cancer patients.
 Its product candidate is VAL-083, a DNA-targeting agent, which is in Phase II clinical study for the treatment of drug-resistant solid tumors, such as glioblastoma multiforme, as well as other solid tumors, including ovarian cancer, non-small cell lung cancer, and diffuse intrinsic pontine glioma.
 The company has a strategic collaboration with Guangxi Wuzhou Pharmaceutical (Group) Co.
 Ltd. to manufacture and sell VAL-083 in China; and Duke University to evaluate VAL-083 as a front-line treatment for newly diagnosed patients with GBM.
 DelMar Pharmaceuticals was founded in 2009 and is headquartered in San Diego, California.